flame4592/safle/README.md

 ## Task 2 Containerization with Docker
 ### Description
-Used docker to containerize the Application , we created in task 1 and pushed to public dockerHub, and added community mysql docker image in docker-compose.yaml
+Used docker to containerize the Application that was created in task 1 and pushed to public dockerHub, and added community mysql docker image in docker-compose.yaml
-NOTE :- I have also created a private artifact repository in task 4 , but for this project and to make the image available for review I have used public DockerHub
+NOTE :- I have also created a private artifact repository in task 4 , but for this task and to make the image available for review I have used public DockerHub , In the CICD pipeline i have used Private artifact repository .

 ### Pre-requisites
 - Docker

 ### Steps to produce
-- cd task-1&2
+- cd task-1&2&4
 - docker build -t image-name:image-tag .
 - docker push image-name:image-tag
 - docker-compose up